hivemq/hivemq-policy-cookbooks/data-validation/multiple-required-json-schemas/README.md

 curl -X POST --data @filename.json -H "Content-Type: application/json" http://localhost:8888/api/v1/data-validation/schemas
 ```

+suppose your HiveMQ REST API runs at `http://localhost:8888`.

 ### Policy
 The next step is to create a policy to validate all incoming MQTT messages against all three schemas, required that the fields from every schema are present in the message JSON payload.

-The following policy uses a `topicFilter` of `#` which will match all messages on every topic.
+The following policy uses a `topicFilter` of `#` which will match all messages on every topic:

 `policy.json`:
 ```json